asizikov/asizikov.github.io/content/blog/2021-02-03-wsl2-limits-vmmem.md

 slug: wsl2-limits-vmmem
 ---

-WSL2 on Windows 10 has some issues, but I still prefere it to run my docker containers locally.
+WSL2 on Windows 10 has some issues, but I still prefer it to run my docker containers locally.

 One of the problems which used to bug me a lot was the memory consumption by `Vmmem` process.